 Monday–Friday, 9am to 4pm

 1-week sessions July 9–August 17

 Cedar Circle Farm Day Camp is a unique program for children ages 6–11.

 Kids can come for one week, or sign up for all six weeks.
 Each day of camp is new and exciting with the opportunity to choose their own activities!
-Our camp runs Monday to Friday, from 9 am to 4 pm.

 At Cedar Circle Farm, we believe that children learn best when their curiosity is encouraged, and they’re allowed to investigate their new ideas.
-We strive to pair fun with learning while getting our hands dirty.
+We pair fun with learning while getting our hands dirty.

 Adventures along our riverbank, forest, and farm fields will broaden their world and nurture their appreciation for the ecosystems of Vermont and develop a stronger sense of appreciation for farm fresh food.

 Experienced staff guide campers through their day in small groups of ten campers or fewer.
 Every day, campers choose their own activities.
 There will be ongoing projects that campers will be able to choose to be involved in.
 Some of these projects and activities may include:

 - harvesting fruits and vegetables from our fields and gardens for a snack

 - making ice cream with berries we pick from the farm